Trust in Electronic Health Records

 Public trust in electronic health records is the foundation for the successful and legitimate implementation of electronic health records in health systems.

-The goal is to develop models for Switzerland, Austria, Germany, Italy, France, Sweden, and Czechia that describe the trust of citizens in electronic health records within their respective healthcare systems.
+The goal is to develop models for Switzerland, Austria, Germany, Italy, France and the Netherlands that describe the trust of citizens in electronic health records within their respective healthcare systems.

-To collect data for this project, we are conducting focus groups with our research partners in Switzerland, Austria, Germany, Italy, France, Sweden, and one yet-to-be-determined Eastern European country.
+To collect data for this project, we are conducting focus groups with our research partners in Switzerland, Austria, Germany, Italy, France and the Netherlands.
 We invite small groups of members of the public to talk with us about trust in electronic health records.
 The results are then analyzed, and models are created for each country.
 These models will describe the trust (or absence of trust) of the population in regard to electronic health records.

 Prof. Dr. Elske Ammenwerth & Dipl.-Ing.
 Dr. Stefan Richter.
 Institut für Medizinische Informatik.
 UMIT TIROL – The Tyrolian Private University for healthcare and technology.